 So, what about St Joseph’s body?

 In the Gospels, we barely hear a spoken word from St. Joseph.
 He was a man of silence and complete humility.
-Fr Paul of Mill (1824-1896) once said, “in an ecstasy, a Saint has seen the body of St. Joseph preserved intact in a tomb, the site of which is yet unknown.
-The more the glorious spouse of the most Blessed Virgin is honoured, the sooner will the finding of his body take place, which will be a day of great joy for the Church.”
+Fr Paul of Mill (1824-1896) once said, “in an ecstasy, a saint has seen the body of St. Joseph preserved intact in a tomb, the site of which is yet unknown.
+The more the glorious spouse of the most Blessed Virgin is honored, the sooner will the finding of his body take place, which will be a day of great joy for the Church.”